danrot/master-thesis/00_title.md

     - For this reason also the versioning mechanisms of other systems with a high priority on versioning are compared, this includes Jackrabbit, product lifecycle management systems and version control systems.
-Whereby the latter one is divided into a general part and a part about git, a version control system originally developed for Linux and growing in popularity.
+Whereby the latter one is divided into a general part and a part about Git, a version control system originally developed for Linux and growing in popularity.
     - The result of this thesis is an implementation of versioning in Jackalope